eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/13-use-run-commands-to-launch-the-api-and-app-of-an-nx-workspace.md

 yarn run <app name>:serve
 ```

-For example to run both the api and the store application we can run in one terminal
+For example to run both the api and the store application we can run in one terminal:

 ```shell
 yarn run api:serve